-The AACC meets weekly throughout the traditional academic year.
+The AAC meets weekly throughout the traditional academic year.
 This committee's responsibilities are

-- 1. To review academic assessment processes and policies and recommend changes to the Office of the Provost and the Faculty Senate. - 2.
-To review and provide feedback on program assessment plans and annual goal reports. - 3.
-To review and provide feedback on 5-year program reviews, - 4.
-To assess academic assessment processes and provide status reports to the Provost and Faculty Senate at the close of the fall and spring semesters.
+- 1. Establish procedures, requirements, and standards for annual assessment reports and 5-year program reviews from academic departments. - 2.
+To review academic department's assessment processes and report findings to the Provost and Faculty Senate. - 3.
+To review and provide feedback on program assessment plans and annual goal reports. - 4.
+To review and provide feedback on 5-year program reviews, - 5.
+To identify professional development needs of the faculty with respect to assessment practices. - 6.
+To advise the VP Institutional Effectiveness/Dean of Academic Assessment.